mrkipling/maraschino/README.md

 ##What is Maraschino?

-I wanted a simple web interface to act as a nice overview/front page for my XBMC HTPC.
+I wanted a simple web interface to act as a nice overview/front page for my Kodi HTPC.
 I couldn't find anything that suited my requirements so I created something myself.

 You can find more information and setup instructions on the [project homepage](http://www.maraschinoproject.com/ "Maraschino Project homepage").

-There is now also an [official forum](http://forums.maraschinoproject.com/) which is your best bet for support, feature requests and bug reports.

-In addition, there's also a thread on the [XBMC forums](http://forum.xbmc.org/showthread.php?t=113136 "XBMC forums").
+In addition, there's also a thread on the [Kodi forums](http://forum.kodi.tv/showthread.php?tid=113136&highlight=maraschino "Kodi forums").

 ##Screenshots
 <img src="http://www.maraschinoproject.com/static/images/screenshot1.jpg" width="355">&nbsp;&nbsp;<img src="http://www.maraschinoproject.com/static/images/screenshot2.jpg" width="355">